 Santo Manicone is president of Facility Support Services, Hamden, Connecticut.
-He can be reached at support@snet.net. by Santo Manicone
+He can be reached at support@snet.net.

 - Enhancing the company's ability to adopt and use advances in technology - Building a more efficient, effective, and highly motivated team - Ensuring that employees have the knowledge for expansion into new programs.